eduvpn/documentation/MOD_AUTH_MELLON.md

 ],
 ```

-If you want to use `eduPersonTargetedID`, which is not really recommended,
+If you want to use `eduPersonTargetedId`, which is not really recommended,
 use _pairwise-id_ instead, you can configure it like this:

 ```php